jawj/zapatos-docs/src/index.md

 #### `select`, `selectOne`, `selectExactlyOne` and `count`

-(If you want to see the full horror of these type signatures, follow the above link to the code).
+(If you want to see the full horror of the type signatures, follow the above link to the code).

 The `select` shortcut function, in its basic form, takes a `Table` name and some `WHERE` conditions, and returns a `SQLFragment<JSONSelectable[]>`.
 Those `WHERE` conditions can be the symbol `all` (meaning: no conditions), a `SQLFragment` from a `sql` template string, or the appropriate `Whereable` for the target table (recall that [a `Whereable` can itself contain `SQLFragment` values](#whereable)).